secretstartups/handbook/finance/sox-internal-controls/procure-to-pay/index.html.md

     * Depending on public or non public data the boxes are checked off accordingly.
     * The results of the DPIA completed in the first step (red/yellow/orange) are entered here in the appropriate box.
     * If Non Public Data will be shared, an NDA is filled out [here](https://drive.google.com/file/d/1kQfvcnJ_G-ljZKmBnAFbphl-yFfF7W5U/view) and attached.
-    * Additional Security Documentation is requested from the vendor outlined [here](/handbook/engineering/security/security-assurance/security-compliance/third-party-vendor-security-review.html#email-template-for-requesting-security-documentation).
+    * Additional Security Documentation is requested from the vendor outlined in the [Third Party Risk Management Procedure](/handbook/engineering/security/security-assurance/risk-field-security/third-party-risk-management.html).
 After this data is requested and received, this box is checked off.
 <br>

 - STEP 4: